ngx-metaui/rules/libs/schematics/ng-add/files/rules/README.md

 ```

-The reason for this is that our rule engine needs a way how to lazily pre-load some dynamic
+The reason for this is that our rule engine need a way how to lazily pre-load some dynamic
 content fast depending on certain path or name.
-We could probably use
-`HttpClient` and it would solve the same problem maybe even better but at the time of writing this
-loading offline/local content was not performing as fast as this.
-Meaning register and cache rules by key,
-and use it once its needed.

 Please check out [High Level Architecture][1].